Provably Convergent Actor-Critic for MARL through Risk-aversion: Results for Markov Games and MARL

 \section{Results for Markov Games and MARL}

 In this section we shift our focus to the harder problem of discounted general-sum Markov games.
-We first prove the contraction property of the Bellman operator, and then use it to design a provably convergent two-timescale iteration rule.
+We first prove the contraction property of the Bellman operator, and then use it to design a provably convergent coupled iteration rule with faster actor and slower critic.
 Finally, we propose an actor-critic algorithm that provably learns the RQE in finite sample through interaction with the environment.
 Throughout this section, we assume: \begin{assumption} Regarding the 4-player stage game \eqref{eq:4player_stage_game}, there exists $\lambda=(\lambda_1\ind_{|\sA_1|},\lambda_2\ind_{|\sA_2|},\lambda_1\ind_{|\sA_2|},\lambda_2\ind_{|\sA_1|})^T>0$ for it to be $(\mu,\lambda)$-strongly monotone for every $s\in \sS$. \end{assumption} Notice that the monotonicity of a stage game depends \textit{only on the level of risk-aversion and bounded rationality} of the players, not on the property of the original MG.
 Additionally, since the condition in \citet{mazumdar2024tractableequilibriumcomputationmarkov} is stronger than ours, \Cref{assumption:mu_lambda_strong_monotonicity} is realistic, and it captures real-world human behaviors as shown in \citet{mazumdar2024tractableequilibriumcomputationmarkov}.